 The most important thing to remember‚ however‚ is that attorneys’ fees for child injury cases are subject to court approval.

-Here at the Jurewitz Law Group‚ we are experienced at handling child personal injury claims in San Diego and throughout California.
-If your child has been injured or killed due to the negligence of someone else‚ please a San Diego child accident lawyer our office at (888) 233-5020 for a free consultation.
+Here at the Jurewitz Law Group Injury & Accident Lawyers‚ we are experienced in handling child personal injury claims in San Diego and throughout California.
+If your child has been injured or killed due to the negligence of someone else‚ please a San Diego child accident lawyer at our office at (888) 233-5020 for a free consultation.